Quozul/OnDemandServer/README.md

+> [!WARNING]
+> This plugin is no longer maintened.
+I recommend upgrading to Velocity and using [Pickaria/PterodactylPowerAction](https://github.com/Pickaria/PterodactylPowerAction) instead.

 # On demand server
 <h3 style="text-align: center;">BungeeCord plugin to start and stop minecraft servers when players are playing on.</h2>
 This is a BungeeCord/Waterfall plugin that can execute a command when a player tries to connect to a server that isn't running.